Skip to main content

 Treatment Options for a Chipped Tooth

 Dental Bonding — For small chips, a tooth-coloured composite resin material may be applied to the tooth to restore its shape.
+This is often a straightforward procedure that can usually be completed in a single appointment.

 Dental Veneers — If the chip is on a front tooth and affects the appearance, a porcelain veneer may be considered.
+A veneer is a thin shell that covers the front surface of the tooth to improve its shape and appearance.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London